MarcoDiFrancesco/LittleProjects/Database.md

 ![Multiplicity of relationships](https://i.imgur.com/Iy5XnDK.png)

-The multi-way relationships is not gerally dufficient to express any possibility.
+The multi-way relationships is not gerally sufficient to express any possibility.
 So there can be more ways to write a correct schema.